Bon: Tonpa Shenrab

 From the traditional point of view of the Bon religion, Bon was the original religion of Tibet and Zhangzhung which was taught there by various Buddhas, including Tonpa Shenrab (whose name means “Supreme Holy Man”).

 Tonpa Shenrab is believed to have received the teaching from the transcendent deity Shenlha Okar in a pure realm before being reborn in the human realm with the purpose of teaching and liberating beings from the cycle of rebirth.
 He attained Buddhahood several hundred years before Sakyamuni Buddha, in a country west of Tibet, called Olmo Lungring or Tazig (Tasi), which is difficult to identify and acts as a semi-mythical holy land in Bon (like Shambala).
 Various dates are given for his birth date, one of which corresponds to 1917 BCE.
 Some Bon texts also state that Sakyamuni was a later manifestation of Tonpa Shenrab.

-Tonpa Sherab is said to have been born to the Tazig royal family and to have eventually become the king of the realm.
+Tonpa Shenrab is said to have been born to the Tazig royal family and to have eventually become the king of the realm.
 He is said to be the main Buddha of our era.
 He had numerous wives and children, constructed numerous temples and performed many rituals in order to spread Bon.
 Like Padmasambhava, he is also held to have defeated and subjugated many demons through his magical feats, and like King Gesar, he is also believed to have led numerous campaigns against evil forces.

 Tonpa Shenrab is held to have visited the kingdom of Zhangzhung (an area in western Tibet around Mount Kailash), where he found a people whose practice involved spiritual appeasement with animal sacrifice.
 He taught them to substitute offerings with symbolic animal forms made from barley flour.
 He only taught according to the student's capability and thus he taught these people the lower vehicles to prepare them for the study of sutra, tantra and Dzogchen in later lives.
 It is only later in life that he became a celibate ascetic and it is during this time that he defeated his main enemy, the prince of the demons.

 After Tonpa Shenrab's paranirvana, his works were preserved in the language of Zhangzhung by ancient Bon siddhas.
 Most of these teachings were said to have been lost in Tibet after the persecutions against Bon, such as during the time of Trisong Detsen.
 Bon histories hold that some of Tonpa Shenrab's teachings were hidden away as termas and later re-discovered by Bon treasure revealers (tertons), the most important of which is Shenchen Luga (c. early 11th century).